bfsoyc/MVWA/README.md

 # MVWA
 This model caputures the semantic similarity between two short text(sentence).
 It's simple but very effective on some NLP task.<br>
 We evaluate our model on 3 dataset: `SICK dataset`, `WikiQA dataset` and a authorized use only `LibBA dataset` derived from the abstract of publication.
 To run the model on sepcified dataset you have to prepare the data and the pre-train word vector at first.<br>
 The code is writen in python2.
-If you are using python3, try:
+If you are using python3, try:<br>
 		2to3 -w ./

 -------